-Hurricane Sam swirls over the Atlantic, while Tropical Storm Victor forecast to form soon
+Hurricane Sam swirls over the Atlantic, while Tropical Storm Victor is forecast to form soon

 Where Sam is going

 Sam is being steered around the western periphery of high pressure anchored over the Azores.
-A weakness in that high pressure zone will permit Sam to recurve out to sea.
-That’s good news for Bermuda, since the British Overseas Territory should escape with nothing more than choppy seas, rip currents and beach erosion.
+A weakness in that high-pressure zone will permit Sam to recurve out to sea.
+That’s good news for Bermuda, since the British overseas territory should escape with nothing more than choppy seas, rip currents and beach erosion.

-Sam will likely remain a major hurricane through at least Saturday before slowly weakening as it moves through the north central Atlantic next week.
-From there, most projections call for it stay east of the Canadian Maritimes, though they should remain vigilant, as considerable uncertainty exists for forecasts a week or more into the future.
+Sam will probably remain a major hurricane through at least Saturday before slowly weakening as it moves through the north-central Atlantic next week.
+From there, most projections call for it to stay east of the Canadian Maritimes, though they should remain vigilant, as considerable uncertainty exists for forecasts a week or more into the future.

 Other systems to watch

-In addition to Sam, forecasters are monitoring two additional tropical systems.
+In addition to Sam, forecasters are monitoring two tropical systems.

 Tropical Depression 20 formed Wednesday morning, located west of Sierra Leone or 535 miles south of the Cabo Verde Islands.
 It has maximum winds of 35 mph and is headed to the west-northwest at 14 mph.
 It is predicted to become a tropical storm by Wednesday night and would earn the name Victor.
-The National Hurricane Center projects it will reach hurricane strength by Friday but gradually weaken starting Sunday.
+The National Hurricane Center projects that it will reach hurricane strength by Friday but gradually weaken starting Sunday.
 It is expected to remain out to sea, away from land.

-A second tropical wave midway between Africa and Venezuela, has a 30 percent shot at becoming a tropical depression or storm but its proximity to Tropical Depression 20 may limit its opportunity to develop.
+A second tropical wave midway between Africa and Venezuela has a 30 percent shot at becoming a tropical depression or storm, but its proximity to Tropical Depression 20 may limit its opportunity to develop.

 Where the hurricane season stands

-With Tropical Depression 20 likely to receive the penultimate name on the Hurricane Center’s rotating name list for 2021, it’s clear that the season has been considerably busier than average.
-While the season has featured a record number of “shorties,” or short-lived tropical cyclones, other long-lasting storms like hurricanes Larry and Sam have more than compensated.
+With Tropical Depression 20 likely to receive the penultimate name on the National Hurricane Center’s rotating name list for 2021, it’s clear that the season has been considerably busier than average.
+While the season has featured a record number of “shorties,” or short-lived tropical cyclones, other long-lasting storms such as Hurricanes Larry and Sam have more than compensated.

-Atmospheric scientists look to a figure called ACE, or Accumulated Cyclone Energy, as a metric for how much activity a season has featured.
+Atmospheric scientists look to a figure called ACE, or accumulated cyclone energy, as a metric for how much activity a season has featured.
 It takes into account the duration and intensity of all named storms, conveying how much energy they expend through their winds throughout their life cycle.

 To date, Larry has produced more ACE than any other storm in 2021, beating out Ida by a factor of three.
 Even though Ida was considerably more intense, Larry was around for longer, its path stretching from the tropics to near Greenland.

-As of Tuesday, the Atlantic had racked up an average year’s worth of ACE with more than two months left to go in hurricane season.
+As of Tuesday, the Atlantic had racked up an average year’s worth of ACE with more than two months left to go in the hurricane season.
 And with Sam forecast to remain at or above Category 3 strength into Saturday, that number will only keep ticking higher.